mhinkkan/motulator/docs/_sources/auto_examples/obs_vhz/plot_obs_vhz_ctrl_pmsyrm_thor.rst

 model.
 Naturally, the control performance could be improved by taking the saturation into account in the control algorithm.

 ..
-GENERATED FROM PYTHON SOURCE LINES 21-22

-Imports.

-..
-GENERATED FROM PYTHON SOURCE LINES 22-31
+GENERATED FROM PYTHON SOURCE LINES 20-29

 .. code-block:: Python